 Yes, you can use Visa debit cards internationally.
 They should be accepted anywhere Visa cards are; there isn’t a distinction between Visa debit cards and Visa credit cards.
-The only caveat is that there are some retailers, especially outside the US, that do not accept credit cards.
+The only caveat is that some retailers, especially outside the US, do not accept credit cards.

 There are even some retailers that do not accept Visa but may accept other cards such as MasterCard.
 However, those retailers are in the minority.
 Generally, retailers that accept credit/debit cards will accept Visa.
 American Express is usually less accepted globally because it has higher fees.